-The independence and objectivity of the AVI Internal Audit Function is maintained as the function is outsourced to the Group Internal Audit Function in Italy, and is not involved in any way in the business of the Company.
+The independence and objectivity of the AVI Internal Audit Function is maintained as the function is outsourced to an independent third party, BMOL Accountants Limited, and is not involved in any way in the business of the Company.
 It also reports directly to the AVI Audit Committee, thus ensuring its independence.